Swarm-IITKgp/SoftwareSelections2020/README.md

 We have already added you to a Google Group.
 You should receive further notifications on that group itself.

-The contest is live till 4th March, 2020.
+The contest is live till 29th February, 2020.
 You need to submit only `code.py` file over email to the following email address: spandankumarsahu@gmail.com, with the subject as `[Software Selections 2020]<RollNumber>`

 There will be meetings held for doubts and help, on a per need basis, the exact date and time will be notified through email.
 Having said that, please feel free to mail at: spandankumarsahu@gmail.com, if you've any questions regarding either the Problem statement or help regarding the codes.